Page views in 2024 to date: 2

 Microscopy showed a hypocellular fibrocollagenous tumor with abundant elastic fibers visible with the elastin stain.

 Cardiac fibroma is a rare tumor of adults that typically presents with heart failure, arrhythmia, cyanosis, chest pain or sudden death (J Thorac Cardiovasc Surg 1994;108:862).
-Some patients have no symptoms, and 10% have Gorlins syndrome (nevoid-basal cell carcinoma syndrome).
-In children, cardiac fibroma is the second most common benign cardiac tumor, after rhabdomyoma, but still uncommon.
+Some patients have no symptoms and 10% have Gorlin syndrome (nevoid basal cell carcinoma syndrome) (Wikipedia: Nevoid basal-cell carcinoma syndrome [Accessed 10 May 2024]).
+In children, cardiac fibroma is the second most common benign cardiac tumor after rhabdomyoma but still uncommon.

 Grossly, the tumor is a discrete bulging mass, nearly always solitary.
 It is composed of bland fibroblasts and collagen, often with calcification, with an infiltrative margin.
 Tumors are more cellular in infants and children, and mitotic figures are identified only in infants.
 Occasional features are perivascular lymphocytes and histiocytes, elastic fibers (as in this case) and myxoid stroma.